bialang/bia-wiki/docs/index.md

 # Welcome to Bia
 Bia is a statically and strongly typed programming language.
 The primary goal is to be able to embed it into C++ applications.
-There are also C and Go ports.
+There are also plans for C and Go ports.
 The second goal is to be a readable and intuitive language.

 ## Dependencies
 Bia does not need any dependencies apart from a C++11 compatible compiler and the standard library.